-Prior to today's trading, shares of the entertainment company had lost 1.81% over the past month.
-This has was narrower than the Consumer Discretionary sector's loss of 2.22% and lagged the S&P 500's loss of 0.61% in that time.
+Heading into today, shares of the entertainment company had lost 0.28% over the past month, lagging the Consumer Discretionary sector's gain of 0.64% and the S&P 500's gain of 1.38% in that time.

 Wall Street will be looking for positivity from DIS as it approaches its next earnings report date.
 This is expected to be November 7, 2019.
 On that day, DIS is projected to report earnings of $0.95 per share, which would represent a year-over-year decline of 35.81%.
-Meanwhile, our latest consensus estimate is calling for revenue of $19.03 billion, up 32.99% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $19.03 billion, up 32.99% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for DIS.
+It is also important to note the recent changes to analyst estimates for DIS.
 These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 4.78% lower.
-DIS is currently sporting a Zacks Rank of #5 (Strong Sell).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 4.72% lower within the past month.
+DIS currently has a Zacks Rank of #5 (Strong Sell).

 Investors should also note that DIS has a PEG ratio of 4.39 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Media Conglomerates was holding an average PEG ratio of 2.57 at yesterday's closing price.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+DIS's industry had an average PEG ratio of 2.56 as of yesterday's close.

 The Media Conglomerates industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 242, which puts it in the bottom 6% of all 250+ industries.
+This group has a Zacks Industry Rank of 223, putting it in the bottom 13% of all 250+ industries.